 Religious Congregations and Lay Associations

-The diocesan mission in the world is made complete by the efforts and work done by religious congregations and lay associations.
-Through their charisms, they complement the diocese and each other in areas of health, education, social welfare and charity.
+The Diocesan mission in the world is made complete by the efforts and work done by religious congregations and lay associations.
+Through their charisms, they complement the Diocese and each other in areas of health, education, social welfare and charity.
 There are various religious congregations for nuns and a lay association.

 1. Servants of the Blessed Virgin Mary